-This chapter has guided you through installation of GemStone/S 64 Bit 3.6, with the objective of getting a simple, default configuration up and running.
+This chapter has guided you through installation of GemStone/S 64 Bit 3.7, with the objective of getting a simple, default configuration up and running.

-The next chapters explain the process of upgrading a previous version of GemStone/S 64 Bit to version 3.6; and Chapter 4 provides information on GemBuilder for Smalltalk.
+The next chapters explain the process of upgrading a previous version of GemStone/S 64 Bit to version 3.7; and Chapter 4 provides information on GemBuilder for Smalltalk.

-For more information and details on customizing your GemStone object server, Gem client processes, and setting up distributed configurations, see the System Administration Guide.
+For more detailed information on server setup, details on customizing your GemStone environment, Gem client processes, and setting up distributed configurations, see the System Administration Guide.

-Upgrading from GemStone/S 64 Bit 3.3.x or later
+Upgrading from GemStone/S 64 Bit 3.4.x or later

-This chapter describes how to upgrade an existing GemStone/S 64 Bit 3.3.x, 3.4.x, or 3.5.x installation to GemStone/S 64 Bit version 3.6.
+This chapter describes how to upgrade an existing GemStone/S 64 Bit 3.4.x, 3.5.x, or 3.6.x installation to GemStone/S 64 Bit version 3.7.

-To upgrade from GemStone/S 64 Bit version 3.2.x and earlier, you must first upgrade to a more recent version, and then upgrade to v3.6.
+To upgrade from GemStone/S 64 Bit version 3.2.x and earlier, you must first upgrade to a more recent version, and then upgrade to v3.7.
+Upgrade from 3.3.x to 3.7 is not disallowed, but is not tested or supported.

 If you are using GemBuilder for Smalltalk (GBS), you also need to upgrade the client libraries that are used by GBS.
-You may also need to upgrade your version of GBS; versions of GBS earlier than 8.5 or 5.4.6 are not supported with v3.6.
+You may also need to upgrade your version of GBS; versions of GBS earlier than 8.7 and 5.4.7 may be usable, but are not fully supported with v3.7.
 See Chapter 4 for details.